1. Two major doctrines: for determining the allocation of water in water-courses, such as streams, rivers, and lakes:

 – riparian doctrine: water belongs to those who own the land bordering the water course; those people are known as riparians, who share the right of reasonable use of the water; one riparian is liable to another if his or her use unreasonably interferes with other’s use; domestic use trumps commercial and can be unlimited

 – prior appropriation: the water belongs initially to the state, but the right to divert it and use it can be acquired by an individual, regardless of whether or not he happens to be a riparian owner; rights are determined by priority of beneficial use; the norm for allocation is first in time, first in right; any productive or beneficial use of the water, including use for agriculture is sufficient to create the appropriation right

 We have located some similar legal questions and legal question categories.
-Check out these challenging questions that askquestions about and are similar to What are the Water rights?.
+Check out these challenging questions that askquestions about and are similar to Which are the Two major doctrines?.
 Also, we have included a list of some of our more popular legal question categories.
 These categories are based on what everyone is asking and answering.